fyrkov/refcards/spring-refcards/spring-security.md

 ### JWT structure
 Decode JWT consists of 3 parts: header, payload and signature.\
+Parts are divided by period, encoded with Base64 and signed (symmetric or assymetric way).\
 Payload = claims.
 It can have some pre-defined claims (e.g. below) or custom ones.
 ```
 Header